Federal impeachment trial in the United States: Role of senators

-Senators who act as the presiding officer of an impeachment hearing are still permitted to vote in an impeachment.

 Under Senate rules for impeachment trials, senators are able to call and subpoena witnesses for a trial.
-Under the Senate rules for impeachment trials, senators are able to submit written questions to witnesses and to witnesses as well as the prosecution and the defense.
+Senators are also able to submit written questions to witnesses as well as the prosecution and the defense.

-If they desire, a senator may be excused from serving their role in an impeachment trial.
+If they desire, any senator may be excused from serving their role in an impeachment trial.

 Rule XI trial committees

 A Rule XI trial committee is a committee of senators that the Senate may appoint to receive evidence and hear testimony by witnesses on behalf of the Senate, reporting back to the full Senate and providing the full senate with a certified transcript of the proceedings that they witnessed.
 The use of such a committee allows for the majority of Senators to be absent during the presentation of evidence and witness testimony heard by the committee.
 Without use of such a committee, all senators would have to be present at the presentation of all evidence and witness testimony.
 Rule XI committees have been utilized in for four impeachment trials: the 1986 impeachment trial of Judge Harry E. Claiborne, the 1989 impeachment trials of Judges Walter Nixon and Alcee Hastings, and the 2010 trial of Judge Thomas Porteous.